 Dried berries keep for a year or longer if stored in their original packaging or an airtight container in a cool and dry place.

-Cranberries contain a lot of vitamins.
-While they do not contain a particularly high content of vitamin C (14 mg/100 g), when eaten in combination with other vitamin-C rich fruits and vegetables they can contribute to your daily dose of vitamin C. Quince and prickly pears contain similar amounts of vitamin C, while seaberries and Malpighia glabra are two of the richest edible fruits in vitamin C, with 450 mg/100 g and 1678 mg/100 g respectively.4
+Cranberries contain several vitamins.
+While they do not contain a particularly high content of vitamin C (14 mg/100 g), when eaten in combination with other vitamin-C rich fruits and vegetables they can contribute to your daily dose of vitamin C. Quinces and prickly pears contain similar amounts of vitamin C, while seaberries and Malpighia glabra are two of the richest edible fruits in vitamin C, at 450 mg/100 g and 1678 mg/100 g respectively.4

-Vitamin E is an important antioxidant found in cranberries, with 1.3 mg/100 g.
+At 1.3 mg/100 g, vitamin E is an important antioxidant found in cranberries.
 Vitamin E is fat soluble and protects against free radicals.
 It is primarily found in nuts (almonds: 25.6 mg/100 g) and vegetables (cabbage: 2.3 mg/100 g), but fruit can also be a good source of vitamin E (for example, kiwi: 1.5 mg/100 g).4

 American cranberries contain 5 µg of vitamin K per 100 g.
-Other berries contain considerably more vitamin K, for example blackberries and blueberries contain almost 20 µg/100 g, red currants contain 11 µg/ 100 g and raspberries contain 7.8 µg/100 g.
+Other berries contain considerably more vitamin K, for example, blackberries and blueberries contain almost 20 µg/100 g, red currants 11 µg/ 100 g, and raspberries 7.8 µg/100 g.
 Vitamin K is fat soluble and is important for blood clotting and bone metabolism.4

-Both Vaccinium macrocarpon (American cranberries) and Vaccinium oxycoccos (bog cranberries) contain approximately 80 mg/100 g potassium.
-Bananas have the highest content of potassium of all the fruits, with 360 mg/100 g.
-Herbs, legumes, and nuts contain far more potassium, for example, parsley contains 2,680 mg/100 g and white beans contain 1,795 mg/100 g.4
+Both Vaccinium macrocarpon (American cranberries) and Vaccinium oxycoccos (bog cranberries, fenberries) contain approximately 80 mg/100 g potassium.
+Bananas have the highest content of potassium of all the fruits, at 360 mg/100 g.
+Herbs, legumes, and nuts contain far more potassium, for example, parsley contains 2,680 mg/100 g and white beans 1,795 mg/100 g.4

 Manganese is important for healthy connective tissues, cartilage, hair, and nails.
 Cranberries contain 0.27 mg/100 g, which is comparable to the quantity found in bananas.
 You can get your daily dose of manganese in a vegan diet by eating nuts (hazelnuts: 6.2 mg/100 g), seeds (pumpkin seeds: 4.5 mg), and whole grain cereals (rolled oats: 3.6 mg).4